zcattacz/PJON_wiki/Deal-with-interference.md

 VIN ---------[|__]------- POWER SUPPLY FEED
              diode
 ```
 Electromagnetic fields can temporary charge the bus and provoke series of burst-errors.
 This is often provoked by powerful rotating, magnetic motors, welders, tasers and other devices able to burst a mix of high-power radio waves and magnetic fields.
-A strong palliative is the use of a simple ferrite beads.
+A strong palliative is the use of ferrite beads.
 Many devices where digital communication is used are equipped with it (see Sony Playstation old wired controller).
 ```cpp
               _______
              |       |